Jane How: Career

-In the West End, she has appeared for the Royal Shakespeare Company in The Return of A. J. Raffles, as Larita in Noël Coward's Easy Virtue at the Garrick, the original cast of Don't Dress for Dinner at the Apollo, Home and Beauty at the Lyric and Top People at the Ambassadors Theatre.
-How has also played Lady Punnett in Half a Sixpence, which opened in the Noël Coward Theatre on 17 November 2016 and had its last performance on Saturday 2 September 2017 after 347 performances.
+In the West End, she has appeared for the Royal Shakespeare Company in The Return of A. J. Raffles (1975-1976), as Larita in Noël Coward's Easy Virtue (1988-1989) at the Garrick, the original cast of Don't Dress for Dinner at the Apollo (1991-1997), Home and Beauty (2002-2003) at the Lyric, Top People at the Ambassadors Theatre, she played Lady Punnett in Half a Sixpence, which opened in the Noël Coward Theatre on 17 November 2016 and had its last performance on Saturday 2 September 2017 after 347 performances.

 In 2009, How appeared as a finishing school teacher in a commercial for Go Compare insurance, while in March 2010 she appeared briefly as hospital executive Zara Merrick in the BBC1 drama series Casualty.
 In 2014, she played the role of Joan Rogerson in Fatal Attraction at the Theatre Royal Haymarket.
 In 2018, she played the role of Florence Boorman in Her Naked Skin at the Salisbury Playhouse.